Relate from Your Center

 As our social networks broaden and we interact in school, our neighborhood and greater community, we continue to gain understanding of how to relate to others and ourselves so we can fit in.
 We learn what is and is not acceptable to communicate.
 We learn what works and doesn’t work to get our needs and desires met.
 We also learn how to establish our value in society, so we can share our unique contributions with the world.

 FacE Your Relationship Shocks

-Since we each come in to this world with an open and loving heart, it is a real shock as we begin to understand that we have not entered a totally loving world.
+Since we each come into this world with an open and loving heart, it is a real shock as we begin to understand that we have not entered a totally loving world.
 We get our first relationship shock at birth when we separate from our mother and take our first breath.
-Our nascent awareness has to reconcile our sense of being at one with the universe in total love, innocence and purity, with the feelings of separation and harshness that come from entering into physical form.
+Our nascent awareness must do its best to reconcile our sense of being at one with the universe in total love, innocence and purity, with the feelings of separation and harshness that come from entering physical form.